rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 In this thesis ERS characterises peak response under random profiles.
 SRS provides the reference envelope for shock severity. @lalanne2010mechanicalvol

-=== Test Time Compression
+=== Test time compression

 Reducing vibration test time is achieved by compressing the lifetime damage occuring in the field into a shorter, more intense laboratory test.
-The time compression formula is grounded in Miner’s rule @miner1945cumulative, where the total accumulated fatigue damage should be equivalent for both the accelerated and real-world scenario.
+The time compression formula is grounded in Miner’s rule @miner1945cumulative, where the total accumulated fatigue damage should be equivalent for both the accelerated and real world scenario.

 If a component is expected to undergo a random vibration profile for $T_"field"$ hours in the real world, and the damage accumulation formula indicates the total damage incurred at the original severity, we can increase the input vibration's severity (RMS value) so the same damage happens in a shorter time period $T_"test"$.